San Diego State University: Branch campuses

-Imperial Valley Campus
+SDSU Imperial Valley

-SDSU operates a branch campus, the Imperial Valley Campus (IVC) located in Calexico, California, with an additional campus in Brawley, California.
-IVC includes a research park and related facilities.
+SDSU operates a branch campus, Imperial Valley Campus (SDSU Imperial Valley) located in Calexico, California, with an additional campus in Brawley, California.
+SDSU Imperial Valley includes a research park and related facilities.
 The campus originally served only upper division, teacher certification, and graduate students but now serves a selective cohort of freshmen and sophomores pursuing degrees in criminal justice, liberal studies, or psychology.

-SDSU–Georgia campus
+SDSU Georgia

-SDSU-Georgia is a branch campus located in Tbilisi, Georgia, in the former Soviet Republic of Georgia.
-SDSU-Georgia is run in conjunction with three Georgian universities: Georgian Technical University (GTU), Ilia State University (ISU), and Tbilisi State University (TSU).
+SDSU Georgia is a branch campus located in Tbilisi, Georgia, in the former Soviet Republic of Georgia.
+SDSU Georgia is run in conjunction with three Georgian universities: Georgian Technical University (GTU), Ilia State University (ISU), and Tbilisi State University (TSU).
 The SDSU-Georgia branch campus is offering courses leading to science, technology, engineering, and mathematics (STEM) bachelor's degrees.

 Former branch campus locations

-SDSU formerly operated a campus in North County (San Diego area), which was later converted into California State University San Marcos.
+SDSU formerly operated a campus in North County, which was later converted into California State University San Marcos.
 In the South Bay, SDSU operated a campus in National City, California.
 This campus shared facilities with Southwestern College.
 The South Bay Campus is now closed indefinitely.